ANT2700 – Ancient Literature in Translation

 14 double sessions of seminars.

-In order for you to qualify for the final exam, the following compulsory assignments must be approved by the teacher:
+In order for you to qualify for the final exam, the following compulsory tuition activities must be approved by the teacher:

 - a quiz on the knowledge of assigned texts (held in class)